Zerotistic/echochamber.blog/_posts/2025-04-29-playground-to-doomscroll.md

 These are not minor habits; they're foundation beams of adulthood.
 Each time a phone shoulders the discomfort, a muscle atrophies.

 Why won't we just switch off?
 Phones are not optional trinkets.
 They store vaccine certificates, two-factor tokens, digital tickets, rideshare lifelines if you're out late and female or queer or just alone.
-They're also escape hatches from threatening situations—real or imagined.
+They're also escape hatches from threatening situations, real or imagined.
 Telling people to “go dumbphone” can sound like telling them to ditch seatbelts.

 So the question isn't whether to keep the device; it's how to restrain it.
 I don't want to live inside a nostalgia meme about flip phones and “real socializing.”
 I just want space inside my head that isn't procedurally generated by servers on the far side of the world.